fozer15/med-app-text2speech/README.md

 #  Custom Meditation App

-Built with FFmpeg and Spechify, this personalized meditation app offers a smooth, high-quality experience by combining guided voice narration with ambient sounds
+Built with FFmpeg and Speechify, this personalized meditation app offers a smooth, high-quality experience by combining guided voice narration with ambient sounds

 ##  Purpose